TL;DR

 Combine AI with traditional linting: Use both for comprehensive coverage

-Tune confidence thresholds: Reduce false positives (start with 70-80%)
+Tune confidence thresholds: Start at 70-80% to reduce false positives

 Provide context to AI: Include framework info, project conventions